International Student Accommodation Subsidy

 • a Private Registered Training Organisation

-• an English Language (ELICOS) provider
+• an English Language provider

-• a primary or secondary school), and
+• a primary or secondary school; and

 *CRICOS = Commonwealth Register of Institutions and Courses for Overseas Students